cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 ### 2.7.
 Agent for Historical Weather Data
 The CEA agent will attempt to send request to [OpenMeteoAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OpenMeteoAgent) for instantiation of historical weather data, which the CEA agent will attempt to query for to use as input to CEA.
 Please ensure that the OpenMeteoAgent is spun up in the same stack as this agent, by following the [OpenMeteoAgent README](../OpenMeteoAgent/README.md).
-Please ensure that the label corresponding to the Blazegraph namespace where the OpenMeteoAgent instantiates weather triples is provided as `weather.label` in [CEAgentConfig.Properties].
+Please ensure that `weather.label` in [CEAgentConfig.properties] is the same value as `route.label` in OpenMeteoAgent's [config.properties](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Agents/OpenMeteoAgent/openmeteo-agent/src/main/resources/config.properties).

 ### 2.8.
 Build and Run
 In the same directory as this README, first build the Docker image by running